 Skip to main content

-Projectile Motion: The Complete Guide with Worked Examples
+Projectile Motion: The Complete Guide with Equations and Worked Examples

 A basketball arcing toward the hoop, a cannonball launched from a fortress, a stream of water from a garden hose — all are examples of projectile motion.
-It's one of the first topics you encounter in physics, and one of the most elegant: an object moves through space under the influence of gravity alone, tracing a perfect parabolic path that's been understood mathematically since Galileo.
+It's one of the first topics you encounter in classical mechanics, and one of the most elegant: an object moves through space under the influence of gravity alone, tracing a perfect parabolic path that's been understood mathematically since Galileo.
+Projectile motion is also one of the most direct applications of Newton's laws.

 What Is Projectile Motion?

-Projectile motion is the motion of an object launched into the air, subject only to the acceleration due to gravity (and neglecting air resistance).
-The key insight — the idea that makes projectile motion tractable — is that horizontal and vertical motion are completely independent.
+Projectile motion is the motion of an object launched into the air, subject only to the acceleration due to gravity (neglecting air resistance).
+The key insight — the idea that makes projectile motion tractable — is that horizontal and vertical motion are completely independent of each other.

-Gravity acts only vertically, so it affects only the vertical component of motion.
-The horizontal component is unaffected by gravity and therefore remains constant throughout the flight (assuming no air resistance).
-This independence of perpendicular components is not obvious, but it is a direct consequence of Newton's second law applied component by component.
+Gravity acts only vertically (downward), so it affects only the vertical component of motion.
+The horizontal component is unaffected by gravity and therefore remains constant throughout the flight.
+This independence of perpendicular components is not obvious, but it is a direct consequence of Newton's second law applied component by component: the only force is gravity (vertically), so only the vertical acceleration is non-zero.

 If an object is launched with initial speed v₀ at angle θ above the horizontal, its initial velocity components are: